Half Ton Lightweight Airportable Gallery

 HMLC Stalwart Gallery

-Above;- Six shots of the Military In Scale review model courtesy of highly respected & professional military modeller Nick Shuttleworth.
+Above;- Six shots of the Military In Scale review model courtesy of expert military modeller Nick Shuttleworth.
 The full review can be seen in the June 2009 issue of MiS.
 To quote Nicks view of the kit "suffice it to say there were times during the build when I forgot I was working with resin....it really does not get any better than this" .

-Above;- Two pictures to the left of FV622 Stalwart & it's engine bay by Oxfordshire modeller Paul Green, then to the right 3 pictures of the first test build of our FV623/4 Atlas crane conversion kit for Stalwart & finally an example of the FV624 REME fitter version with full canopy by David Green.
+Above;- Two pictures to the left of FV622 Stalwart & it's engine bay by Oxfordshire modeller Paul Green, then to the right 4 pictures of the first test build of our FV623/4 Atlas crane conversion kit for Stalwart

 Alvis Saracen Gallery